Juslima/pandas-challenge/README.md

 Scores by School Spending:

 The analysis categorizes schools into different spending ranges per student and examines the corresponding academic performance indicators.
 This allows for an investigation into the relationship between school funding and student achievement.

-Summary of Analysis:

 The analysis focuses on the impact of school spending on academic performance.
 By categorizing schools into different spending ranges per student, we can compare the performance indicators across these categories and identify any patterns or trends.

-Scores by School Spending:

-The schools are categorized into the following spending ranges per student:

-- <$585: [Summary of Academic Performance Indicators for Schools in this Spending Range]
-- $585-630: [Summary of Academic Performance Indicators for Schools in this Spending Range]
-- $630-645: [Summary of Academic Performance Indicators for Schools in this Spending Range]
-- $645-680: [Summary of Academic Performance Indicators for Schools in this Spending Range]

 Conclusions: